 George Peppard, as her smitten fool, is okay.
-Patricia Neal is stylish and slyly amusing as a career fang-sharpener–she sells her role better than Hepburn, and here the writing works.
-Buddy Ebsen tries in an ill-conceived role of a decent-but-dim backwoodsy type out of his bush-league in Manhattan (gawd, this movie is arrogant).
+Patricia Neal is stylish and slyly amusing as a career fang-sharpener; she sells her role better than Hepburn, and here the writing works.
+Buddy Ebsen tries in an ill-conceived role of a decent-but-dim backwoodsy type out of his bush-league in Manhattan.
 Infamously, Mickey Rooney went wildly racial as a Japanese landlord—as bad calls go, this one is pretty hard to fathom.
 Edwards was in charge, so I’d say the blame rests with him, the makeup & the material more than Mick.
-Rooney was hurt by the furor; the understandable upset continues to this day.
+Rooney was hurt by the furor; understandable upset continues to this day.
 Martin Balsam is a pro as ever and the great, missed John McGiver has a charmingly underplayed bit as a considerate clerk at Tiffanys.

 Fake sheen is all over the screen, but what gives the 1961 movie any hold (and most of its sentimental pull) is Henry Mancini’s music, which is hauntingly beautiful, the peerless “Moon River” at its heart.
 That sublime capture of wistfulness gives more stature than deserved to this fairy tale.
 It won Oscars for Score and Song.
 I’d never begrudge it for Song, though I do think the tune’s pull tilted the score’s win past the far richer work from Miklos Rozsa on El Cid.